 Voltaire (François-Marie Arouet): Philosopher and Writer

-Voltaire, the 18th French philosopher and writer, did not sleep well at night.
+Voltaire, the 18th French philosopher, and the writer did not sleep well at night.
 He was lucky if he got 4 hours a night.
 This was likely because he drank up to 40 cups of coffee a day.
 Perhaps the effect of caffeine on sleep was unknown in 18th century France.

 Michael Phelps: Olympic Swimmer

 Michael Phelps needs a lot of good, solid sleep.
 In order to maintain his swimming fitness and style, he has to carry out numerous training sessions.
 To enable his training to help him maintain peak fitness, Michael Phelps makes sure that he gets plenty of good, restful sleep.
 To achieve this for the 2012 Olympics, he slept in a chamber with air at a pressure similar to that at an altitude of around 8,500 to 9,000 ft.
 Sleeping at this altitude enabled his body to generate large numbers of red blood cells to feed his muscles with oxygen.
 He described his sleeping accommodation as a “large box.”
 You don’t win 28 Olympic medals in a career without sleeping well.

 Shaquille O’Neal, former pro basketball player and now a sports analyst, suffers from sleep apnea and snoring.
 Both of these can give rise to the risk of heart disease, and also affects an athlete’s performance.
 He achieved a cure for his snoring by referring to a sports medic.
 He uses a snoring mouthpiece which prevents his tongue from falling back and blocking his airway.
 He says that he sleeps more easily now and feels better for it.